Cupido (album)

-The album expands on the different genres of Latin music, that includes genres such as cumbia, reggaeton, and features dance-pop, Latin pop, and urbano influences.
-The album features collaborations with María Becerra, Manuel Turizo, L-Gante, Beéle, Becky G, Anitta, Tiago PZK, La Joaqui and Steve Aoki.
-Cupido was supported by ten singles; "Miénteme", "Maldita Foto", "Bar", "Fantasi", "La Triple T", "Carne y Hueso", "La Loto", "El Último Beso", "Muñecas" and "Cupido".
-Aided by Cupidos singles, Tini attained the most top ten hits for any artist in 2022 on the Billboard Argentina Hot 100.
+A primarily cumbia and urbano record, Cupido fuses heavy influences of reggaeton with dance-pop and EDM.
+It features collaborations with María Becerra, Manuel Turizo, L-Gante, Beéle, Becky G, Anitta, Tiago PZK, la Joaqui and Steve Aoki.
+The album spawned ten singles, including three Billboard Argentina Hot 100 number-ones: "Miénteme", "Bar", and "La Triple T"; and three Billboard US Latin Pop Airplay top 25 entries: "Maldita Foto", "La Loto" and "Cupido".
+Aided by the album's singles, Tini attained the most top 10 hits of 2022 for any artist in Argentina.

+Met with generally positive reception from music critics, Cupido was praised for Stoessel's vocal performance, its songwriting, production, and overall music aesthetic.
+It reached the top five in Argentina, Spain, and Uruguay.
+The album also peaked within the top 10 and top 50 on Billboard's US Latin Pop Albums and US Top Latin Albums charts.
+To support the album and its predecessor, Tini embarked on the Tini Tour, her third headlining concert tour, from May 2022 to November 2023.

 Development

 Background

 In 2020, Tini released her third studio album Tini Tini Tini, ending her promotion with a series of live performances in December of that same year.
 In 2021, Tini left her distribution contract with Universal Music Latino, and signed another distribution deal with Sony Music Latin.
 During the rest of 2021 and 2022, Tini released singles and songs under Sony.

 During the interview with Billboard, in September 2022, she confirmed that her new album would be released soon, around the beginning of next year, and that [the album] songs tell the stories that shaped her life and career.
-The album's title and release date officially announced on January 26, 2023, on the Spanish program El Hormiguero, where she also pointed out that "'Cupido' is the end of a very important phase for me and spins a whole story that is part of my life and each song has a special meaning."
-Tini shared the cover and the release date of the tenth single "Cupido" her on Instagram.
+The album's title and release date officially announced on 26 January 2023, on the Spanish program El Hormiguero, where she also pointed out that "'Cupido' is the end of a very important phase for me and spins a whole story that is part of my life and each song has a special meaning."
+Tini shared the cover and the release date of the tenth single "Cupido" on her Instagram.
+Due to popularity of the song "Las Jordans", Tini published a music video for it on 23 June 2023, as a surprise release.
+The music video features Tini's behind-the-scenes journey of her Tini Tour, in first half of 2023.